 The Dolomites are a mountain range in northeastern Italy located in the regions of Trentino Alto Adige, Veneto, and Friuli Venezia Giulia.
 In 2009, these mountains were listed as a UNESCO World Heritage Site.
 The Site consists of 9 systems covering a total area of 142,000 hectares.
 Apart from the sheer size of the Dolomites, it’s their astounding beauty that renders onlookers utterly speechless.

 The unique coloration of the peaks is perhaps the most striking feature of the Dolomites.
 The light and time of day reveal different shades of peach, rose, white and violet in the rock.
 The color is further dramatized by the sculpturesque shapes of the pinnacles.
 Nestled between the cliffs, you’ll find high alpine pastures and meadows.
 These meadow-scapes are dotted with huts, cows, and horses.
 Many huts serve food and drink.
 So, when you’re hiking in the Dolomites, you don’t need to pack a lunch, as there’s usually a delicious meal waiting for you on the mountain.

 When to visit the Dolomites

-If you want to hike, the best time to come is end of June to end of September.
+If you want to hike, the best time to come is between the end of June to end of September.
 That time frame also corresponds to the time when the mountain huts (hütte, rifugio) are open for overnights and food.
 If your aim is to ski, the season begins in December and ends in April.